Features How It Works Gift Types Occasions Why Us FAQ Reach Us Blog 🚀 Coming Soon

 Photograph gifts received by post

-Gifts that arrive by mail before Christmas Day — photograph the item and note the giver when it arrives, not on the day when it's chaotic.
+Gifts arriving by mail before Christmas — photograph and note the giver when they arrive.

 4

-Within 48 hours, print or review your GiftKhata entries with the children.
-Writing specific thank-you notes ("I love the Lego Technic set you gave me") becomes easy.
+Within 48 hours, review GiftKhata entries with the children.
+Writing specific thank-you notes becomes easy.

 💡

 Secret Santa tip: Create a separate GiftKhata event for your family or workplace Secret Santa.
-Record who has whom (if you're organising), what budget was agreed, and what was given.
+Record what budget was agreed and what was given.
 Next year, the organiser has a complete history to ensure no repeats.

 Using This Year's Records for Next Year